 Manufacturing Management Executive

-Placing the title of the role at the top of your executive CEO resume will allow the reader to know instantly what job you are targeting.
+Placing the role title at the top of your executive CEO resume will allow the reader to know instantly what job you are targeting.

 2. Use Your Executive Powers to FOCUS

 When writing a resume, developing and maintaining a clear message can be the biggest challenge for an executive.
-At this stage in your management career, you have accumulated impressive knowledge across multiple disciplines and responsibility levels.
+You have accumulated impressive knowledge across multiple disciplines and responsibility levels at this stage in your management career.
 If you have made it to the executive suite, you certainly must have accomplishments to speak about in each position.

 3. Retain Your Voice – It’s Your Branding